awslabs/amazon-cloudwatch-publisher/README.md

 #### Authentication

-For non-production or testing of the publisher, omit the `authentication` key from the config altogether, ad the script will use the AWS credentials stored in the usual way (i.e. files in the `.aws` folder under the home folder) See the [AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) for more details.
+For non-production or testing of the publisher, omit the `authentication` key from the config altogether, and the script will use the AWS credentials stored in the usual way (i.e. files in the `.aws` folder under the home folder) See the [AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) for more details.

 For Cognito authentication, the following subkeys should be included under `authentication` (an example of which is in the `configs/amazon-cloudwatch-publisher-osx.json` file).
 All values